 Equal rights should be established and promoted, with opportunities provided for people from diverse linguistic, cultural and religious backgrounds to participate in community life.
-5. Snowy Valleys 2028 (cont...)

 Disability Inclusion Action Planning

 In 2017 Snowy Valleys Council embarked on a process to engage people with disability and their carers as a key component of our commitment to Disability Inclusion Action Planning as prescribed through the Disability Inclusion Act 2014 (DIAP 2014).